-NJ Hiking’s YouTube Channel – We’ve created over 100 videos of hiking parks and trails around New Jersey.
+- YouTube Channel – We’ve created over 100 videos.
 Check out what a hike is like before you head out.

 Plop on the couch with a blanket and stream something outdoorsy.

-A Walk in the Woods – Based on the popular book by Bill Bryson (listed below).
+Based on the popular book by Bill Bryson (listed below).
 The book is better and the movie has it’s flaws, but it’s still a light, enjoyable, fun watch.
-AMAZON / DVD only on NETFLIX

-Aerial America – See the U.S. from above for a fascinating perspective on our country’s mountains, lakes, forests, parks, and cities.
-Catch all 50 episodes as they are aired on the Smithsonian Channel, or stream via AMAZON
+See the U.S. from above for a fascinating perspective on our country’s mountains, lakes, forests, parks, and cities.

-Meru – Conrad Anker, Jimmy Chin and Renan Ozturk attempt the impossible big-wall climb: the Shark’s Fin on Mount Meru, a 21,000 foot peak in India.
-[Thanks to Gary P. for the suggestion!]
-NETFLIX / AMAZON
+Conrad Anker, Jimmy Chin and Renan Ozturk attempt the impossible big-wall climb: the Shark’s Fin on Mount Meru, a 21,000 foot peak in India.

 When you can’t get outside for an adventure, the next best thing is reading about one.

-Into the Wild – by Jon Krakauer, about the travels of Christopher McCandless and his time spent in the Alaskan wilderness in the early 90’s.
-(The movie is listed above).
+About the travels of Christopher McCandless and his time spent in the Alaskan wilderness in the early 90’s.
+By Jon Krakauer (the movie is listed above).

 When it’s pouring out or you’ve been out in the snow for hours, it’s time to make some cocoa and bust out a board game.

 Over 600 questions especially designed so anyone can play.